manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [ ] He and H$\alpha$ line present, normal?

 ## To-Do
+- [ ] Do Optimal Extraction Algorithm in Python.
+- [ ] Align X-ray data with MUSE.
 - [ ] Try to figure out weird line in supposed place of the qLMXB U24.
-- [ ] Download data for all days to search CVs outside Core-Radius
+- [ ] Forget about the line and extract H$alpha$ emmision.
 - [ ] Process spectra in IRAF
 - [ ] Get  the spectra of the CVs.
 - [ ] Get spectra of the He WD.
 Specially of NF2 since I have one to compared with.